 A number of composite samples were collected from the effluent and analysed for various parameters.
-Following a review of the monitoring programme in 2017, the testing frequency for cyanide, phenols, cadmium, chromium, copper, nickel, lead, zinc, and mercury, to assess compliance with condition 3 (consent 0882-4), was reduced from monthly to biannual.
-Approximately three times a week, samples were collected for the analysis of TSS and BOD to assess compliance with condition 4 (consent 0882-4).
+Following a review of the monitoring programme in 2017, the testing frequency for cyanide, phenols, cadmium, chromium, copper, nickel, lead, zinc, and mercury, to assess compliance with condition 3 (Consent 0882-4), was reduced from monthly to biannual.
+Approximately three times a week, samples were collected for the analysis of suspended solids and BOD to assess compliance with condition 4 (Consent 0882-4).